Let Your Working Capital Work to Expand Your Business

 Here are some of the other areas of expansion that owners usually focus on, often prematurely.
 All store owners want to sell more and make more profit, right?
 Most try to do this by getting business from sources that don’t necessarily physically walk into their stores (think builders, property managers, commercial).
 These categories of additional business revenue will increase profit dollars, but they will also use a lot of cash by way of higher receivables.
 Remember the role bad receivables played on business failure in the last recession?
 Make sure that no customer ‒ should they not pay their bill – has the ability to cripple your business.

 Another enticing expansion investment for owners is inventory, for its ability to increase both profit margins and product volume.
-While it’s true there are great deals out there if you buy rolls, truckloads, and containers; however, by doing so, you’re gobbling up the cash you need for other expansion investments.
-The industry average for inventory turnover in 2014 (annual sales/average inventory) was 6.6.
+It’s true there are great deals out there if you buy rolls, truckloads, and containers; however, by doing so, you may be gobbling up the cash you need for other expansion investments.
+The industry average for inventory turnover (annual sales/average inventory) in the last few years was 6.1.
 If your operation is below this level, then you probably have too much inventory.

-If and when you: 1) feel like you have the right people (human capital); 2) have eliminated your bad/unnecessary loans; and 3) your working capital ratio is above 1.2 and you have extra cash, then you may be ready to expand your business by adding locations.
+If and when you: 1) feel like you have the right people (human capital); 2) have eliminated your bad/unnecessary loans; and 3) your working capital ratio is above 1.2 and you have extra cash, then you may be ready to expand your business by adding equipment or locations or both.
 Using a similar model to the one that made you successful in your current location can work in another.
 It should be especially profitable with the management and back office economies of scale you gain with more locations.